-{\bf (D)} Finally, coming to the case that is relevant to the present work, one can imagine the case of a potential term with a set of degenerate minima that have the same value of the energy at tree level but are not otherwise related by any symmetry.
+Finally, coming to the case that is relevant to the present work, one can imagine the case of a potential term with a set of degenerate minima that have the same value of the energy at tree level but are not otherwise related by any symmetry.
 A simple example would be a potential with two minima at $\phi_1$ and $\phi_2$, such that $U(\phi_1)=U(\phi_2)$ but $U''(\phi_1)\neq U''(\phi_2)$.
 Then the elementary excitations around each minimum would have different masses.
-If one were to pick one minimum, say $\phi_1$, to quantize the theory, all the subtractions described before would have to be performed at this point, and the difference of terms such as (\ref{arg2}) around the two minima should give a finite, possibly non-zero result for $\phi_2$.
+If one were to pick one minimum, say $\phi_1$, to quantize the theory, all the subtractions described before would have to be performed at this point, and the difference of terms such as (\ref{arg2}) around the two minima should give a finite, possibly nonzero result for $\phi_2$.
 This would be a definite prediction for the energy of the second vacuum, similar to well-known phenomena like the Casimir effect \cite{casimir}.
-Obviously, it is not possible to have a renormalizable quantum field theory in four dimensions with such a potential term at tree level (it is interesting, however, that the effective potential in the Standard Model allows for the possibility of a second minimum, other than the one in the electroweak scale, close to the Planck scale and degenerate in energy \cite{higgs}).
-Even so, there are other examples where asymmetries between classically degenerate vacua can be seen and this is investigated further below.
+Obviously, it is not possible to have a renormalizable quantum field theory in four dimensions with such a potential term at tree level (it is interesting, nevertheless , that the effective potential in the Standard Model allows for the possibility of a second minimum, other than the one in the electroweak scale, close to the Planck scale and degenerate in energy \cite{higgs}).
+However, there are other cases where asymmetries between classically degenerate vacua may develop and this is investigated further in the next Section.